- Web Performance

 Since the March 2024 update, Interaction to Next Paint (INP) is a core web vital in its own right.
 When testing your INP with a tool like DebugBear INP Tester, the measurements can be misled by the absence of activation of third-party scripts such as GTM or other analytics tools.

-💡 In real-world site usage conditions (especially when tracking sessions in Real User Monitoring), the LCP will only be detected on the CMP once since it is only displayed on the first page viewed.
+💡 In real-world site usage conditions (especially when tracking sessions in Real User Monitoring), the LCP will only be detected on the CMP once since it is only displayed on the first page view.

 Partial Measurement